Complete Letter of Seven German Bishops on Holy Communion for Protestant Spouses Published

 Today it was announced that Bishops Gerhard Feige of Magdeburg and Karl-Heinz Wiesemann of Speyer will be joining the meeting with the Pope, along with the general secretary of the bishops’ conference, Jesuit Father Hans Langendörfer.
 As they, Cardinal Marx and Bishop Genn each oppose the initiative of the seven bishops, and Francis is known to be sympathetic towards the intercommunion proposal, Church observers say Cardinal Woelki will be isolated at the meeting and probably forced to back down.

-In an article published today in the German bishops’ news portal Katholisch.de, Bishop Feige criticized those opposed to the proposal, saying they “still seem to hold to a pre-conciliar image of the Church and to have hardly internalized the Catholic principles of ecumenism.”
+In an interview reported today in the German bishops’ news portal Katholisch.de, Bishop Feige criticized those opposed to the proposal, saying they “still seem to hold to a pre-conciliar image of the Church and to have hardly internalized the Catholic principles of ecumenism.”

 The intercommunion proposal was discussed at the permanent council of the German bishops’ conference in Würzburg on Monday, but by that time it was too late to stop it, according to an informed German Church source.
 The source also said increasing pressure was placed on the seven bishops at that meeting.